scienceroot/scienceroot-design/README.md

 ## Usage

-Include the themes css file in your project.
+Include the themes css and font files in your project.

 ### angular-cli